Coder-Spirit/nominal/@coderspirit/lambda-ioc/README.md

     'aSingleton',
     async () => Promise.resolve({ v: 42 })
   )
+  // We can inject groups into other registered dependencies by using
+  // the `:*` suffix
+  .registerAsync('server', buildServer, 'svc:*')
   // The next call is not strictly necessary, but it helps to "clean up"
   // the container's type for faster type checking.
   .close()